ultimatemember/ultimatemember/readme.txt

 * Fixed: Sorting by last login value when "Hide my last login" is set
 * Fixed: PHP errors while uploading files
 * Fixed: Parsing error on the license activation
+* Fixed: Saving field value when type is textarea and using HTML is enabled

 **Templates required update**